Parygithub/NMRMetaboWizard/docs/source/machine_learning.rst

 Feature importance
 ------------------

-- logistic regression and linear SVM: mean absolute coefficient;
-- random forest: impurity-based feature importance;
-- ANN: mean absolute first-layer weight, which is an approximate heuristic.
+Feature importance helps identify which variables contribute most strongly to a model’s predictions.
+For logistic regression and linear SVM, importance is calculated from the mean absolute model coefficients.
+For random forests, it is based on the reduction in node impurity produced by each feature.
+For artificial neural networks, importance is approximated using the mean absolute weights in the first layer and should therefore be interpreted cautiously.

 When optional PCA is used, the displayed feature-importance table is obtained from a separate full-data model without PCA so original variables remain